 The willpower response is a feedback to an internal discord.
 You wish to do one thing, such as smoke a cigarette or enhance your dinner, but you are aware that you shouldn’t.
 Or you know you should do something, like write an article or go to the gym, but you’d somewhat do nothing.

 We have many widespread names for willpower: determination, drive, resolve, self-discipline and also self-control.
 But psychologists distinguish willpower in more precise ways.
 Willpower can be defined as: The ability to delay satisfaction.
 It also means refusing short-term enticement in order to meet long-term objectives.
-It is an ability to supersede an unwanted thought or feeling or impulse.
-Will power is the capacity to utilize a cool cognitive system of behavior instead of hot emotional system.
-Will power is a limited reserve capable of being worn-out.
+It is an ability to supersede an unwanted thought, feeling or impulse.
+With will power comes the ability to cool off one’s mind and focus on the bounties that we’ve been bestowed with instead of chasing the negativities in our lives.